esfx/esfx/packages/async-manualresetevent/README.md

 # `@esfx/async-manualresetevent`

-The `@esfx/async-manualresetevent` package provides the `ManualResetEvent` class, an async coordination primitive.
+The `@esfx/async-manualresetevent` package provides the `AsyncManualResetEvent` class, an async coordination primitive.

 # Overview